 b.
 The Consultant's bid period services will be limited to the following: (1) respond to technical questions from contractors; (2) attend one pre-bid meeting/conference at City; (3) prepare draft addenda during bidding and answer contractor questions; and (4) review contractor bids.

-Deliverables Task 8: Delivery of 60%, 90% and Final PS&E documents Utility Plan responding to landowner questions/comments.
-Many of the items listed below under construction management will involve the input and feedback of City and others.
+Deliverables Task 8: Delivery of 60%, 90% and Final PS&E documents

 Task 9 - Construction Support Services and Site Observations